-One of the main features of the Convention was the right of priority granted to patents , trademarks and industrial designs.
-With particular reference to trademarks, if an application is filed in any of the Contracting States of the Convention, the applicant may apply for protection in any of the remaining Contracting States within a period of six months.
+One of the main features of the Convention was the right of priority granted to patents, trademarks, and industrial designs.
+With particular reference to trademarks, if an application is filed in any of the Contracting States of the Convention, the applicant may apply for protection in any of the remaining Contracting States within six months.
 Such subsequent applications filed with the Contracting States shall be considered as having been filed on the same day as the earlier application.
 Such a right granted to the Contracting States shall be defined as a right of priority.

 It is appropriate to note that the subsequent applications filed with the other Contracting States, although based on the prior application, will be treated as separate applications for the prosecution of trademarks in the corresponding filing countries.

-In addition, one of the key advantages of a priority claim trademark application is that applicants requiring protection of a trademark in several countries do not need to file multiple applications with respect to each country at the same time.
+Also, one of the key advantages of a priority claim trademark application is that applicants requiring protection of a trademark in several countries do not need to file multiple applications concerning each country at the same time.
 During the six months of the filing of the first application, the applicant has the time to determine the countries in which it seeks protection and then to file priority applications in the relevant countries.

-In the event that the use of a registered trademark is made compulsory in any of the Contracting States, such registration may not be canceled for non-use until the end of a reasonable period of time and if the owner fails to justify such inaction.
+If the use of a registered trademark is made compulsory in any of the Contracting States, such registration may not be canceled for non-use until the end of a reasonable period and if the owner fails to justify such inaction.

 Accordingly, the Convention or a priority claim trademark application has numerous advantages as set out above.
 Section 154 of the Trade Marks Act, 1999 contains specific provisions relating to applications for registration from citizens of the countries of the Convention.
 The provision provides that if an application for registration of a trademark is filed in any of the Convention countries and subsequently in India within six months from the date of the first application, the said trademark if registered, shall be deemed to have been filed as from the date on which the application was made in the Convention country.

 With the entry into force of the Trademark Rules in 2017, the forms relating to a priority claim trademark application filings have also been significantly modified.
-Consequently, in order to file a priority trademark application, the applicant must now file an application on Form TM – A. An applicant may either file applications for a single class convention or for a multi-class convention based on a priority trademark application.
+Consequently, to file a priority trademark application, the applicant must now apply Form TM – A. An applicant may either file applications for a single class convention or a multi-class convention based on a priority trademark application.

 While the Paris Convention allows us to claim priority from a convention country, its other fundamental objective is the national treatment of all contracting parties.
-Such national treatment gives equal treatment to a priority claim trademark application from the Member States and does not distinguish between nationals of Member States solely for the purpose of granting and protecting industrial property.
-In conclusion, the registration of a trademark by means of the Paris Convention envisages a number of advantages, as indicated above.
+Such national treatment gives equal treatment to a priority claim trademark application from the Member States and does not distinguish between nationals of Member States solely to grant and protect industrial property.
+In conclusion, the registration of a trademark using the Paris Convention envisages several advantages, as indicated above.